NerdWalletOSS/dynamorm/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The above example is relying on the files ``~/.aws/credentials`` & ``~/.aws/config`` to provide access information and
 region selection.
-You can provide explicitly configuration for boto3 sessions and resources as part of your ``Table``
+You can provide explicit configuration for boto3 sessions and resources as part of your ``Table``
 definition.

 .. code-block:: python